 Initially, the RGA focused on building infrastructure to enable growers to mill and market their own rice.
 It was instrumental in the development of the Ricegrowers’ Cooperative in 1950 (now better known as SunRice) and the Leeton rice mill which opened the following year.

 The RGA today

 The RGA provides a strong, united voice for the rice industry, which now includes growers in the Murrumbidgee and New South Wales Murray valleys.
 We represent the interests of rice growers, and provide services to members, to ensure they can provide a legacy for their children, create employment in their districts and grow quality rice.

-With rice still the mainstay of many Riverina towns today, it is important that the RGA members have strong and effective representation in its four key policy areas of Water, Environmental Sustainability, Farm Business and Productivity and Industry Affairs.
+With rice still the mainstay of many Riverina towns today, it is important that the RGA members have strong and effective representation in its three key policy areas of Water, Environmental Sustainability and Productivity and Industry Affairs.

 In 2020 the RGA celebrates 90 years of existence, to view our constitution, click here